Te Whatu Ora is providing relocation funding to support the international recruitment of GPs to work in rural primary care practices.

 About the funding

-Funding will be transferred to the eligible internationally recruited GP through their employer.
+Funding will be transferred to the eligible internationally recruited GP through their employer if the application for funding is approved.

 How the funding is paid

-Funding will be transferred to the eligible rural primary care practice for payment to the eligible recruited GP in two instalments comprising:
+Funding will be transferred to the eligible rural primary care provider for payment to the eligible recruited GP in two instalments comprising:

-• Instalment 1: 50% of the funding will be paid when the newly recruited eligible GP starts working in the eligible rural primary care practice.
+• Instalment 1: 50% of the funding will be paid when the newly recruited eligible GP starts working for the eligible rural primary care provider.

-• Instalment 2: 50% of the funding will be paid after the GP has worked for 12 months, conditional on the GP committing to work with the eligible rural primary care practice for a further 12 months.
+• Instalment 2: 50% of the funding will be paid after the GP has worked for 12 months, conditional on the GP committing to work for the eligible rural primary care provider for a further 12 months.

 Eligibility requirements

-To be eligible for this funding, the rural primary care practice must meet all of the following criteria:
+To be eligible for this funding, the rural primary care provider must meet all of the following criteria:

-• The primary care practice receives rural funding from Te Whatu Ora (usually via their PHO).
+• it receives rural funding from Te Whatu Ora (usually via a PHO), OR

-• The primary care practice has been unsuccessful in filling a GP vacancy for 6 months or more, and can provide evidence of active recruitment over this time.
+• The primary care provider has been unsuccessful in filling a GP vacancy for 6 months or more and can provide evidence of active recruitment over this time.

 • The GP position is a minimum of 0.8 FTE and a permanent position.